camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 Throughout this section we will use a number of variables to denote common path names and constants.
 You don't have to create these variables in your environment.
 They are just used in this guide to make it more readable.

-* `$WAS_DISTRIBUTION` represents the downloaded Camunda Platform distribution for the IBM WebSphere Application Server, e.g., `camunda-ee-ibm-was9-{{< minor-version >}}.0-ee.zip`.
+* `$WAS_DISTRIBUTION` represents the downloaded Camunda Platform distribution for the IBM WebSphere Application Server, e.g., `camunda-ee-ibm-was-{{< minor-version >}}.0-ee.zip`.
 * `$SERVER_CONFIG_DIR` points to the IBM WebSphere Liberty server configuration directory like `wlp/usr/servers/camundaServer`.

-The distribution is available at the [Camunda enterprise release page](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/ibm-was9/).
+The distribution is available at the [Camunda enterprise release page](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/).
 You will be asked to enter the credentials you received during the trial or subscription process.
 {{< /note >}}